A Guide to Thinking Critically About History

 Ex.
 1: Recently I drove through the LBJ Ranch outside Johnson City with a CD that narrates the tour.
 At least three times we heard that one can’t understand LBJ or his policies without soaking in the Hill Country landscape.
 Missing was even a single example or illustration of how LBJ’s policies connected in any way, shape or form to the Texas countryside.
 We at least heard a pleasant recording of LBJ saying the moon was fuller and the stars were brighter around there than other places.

 Ex.
-1: There are ample amounts of evidence for flying saucers and Bigfoot; there just aren’t single pieces of compelling, persuasive evidence.
+1: There is ample evidence for Bigfoot; there just isn’t any compelling, persuasive evidence.
 Persuasive evidence wouldn’t convince everyone, but it would convince most sane and reasonable skeptics.

 26. Teleological Thinking

-This occurs when writers allow the outcome of events to explain their earlier stages.
+This occurs when interpreters allow the outcome of events to explain their earlier stages.
 It overlaps with the confusion of cause-and-effect mentioned in #6 (post hoc fallacy).
-We read history backward when really it unfolded forward.
+We read history backward when it unfolds forward.
 The past is a series of choices with unforeseen consequences, not a predetermined script.
 Teleological thinking presupposes that things are scripted, or destined to go in a certain direction before they happen.
 It’s related to the mythology of prolepsis, where historical action has to await its future outcome in order to fulfill its true meaning.
-Teleological thinking rejects (or more likely forgets) the idea that things could go in multiple directions.
+Teleological thinking rejects or forgets that things could go in multiple directions, contingent on multiple factors.
 Teleological thinkers believe in inevitability or fate; most historians do not.
-Teleology is also an excuse for laziness, because if humans can’t impact history, why care about what choices they make?
+Teleology is also an excuse for laziness because if humans can’t impact history, why care about what choices they make?

 Ex.
-5: We often hear opposing sides of debates say that the Founders would’ve agreed with their side and not the other.
-Undoubtedly, they would’ve agreed with neither, or even really understood either.
+6: We often hear opposing sides of debates say that the Founders would’ve agreed with their side and not the other.
+Undoubtedly, they wouldn’t have agreed with either or even really understood either.
 The Founding Fathers didn’t found America because they wanted it to evolve in any direction that would make sense to us today.
 They couldn’t have conceived of the 21st century.
 As historian Jane Kamensky put it, colonial America can’t be reduced to the “Glorious Cause of the United States…waiting, patiently, in the wings the whole time, ready to burst upon the stage, promising liberty to all comers.”

 Ex.
-6: The whole notion of naming a chapter or lecture on the 1850s “the coming of the Civil War” or antebellum (Latin for pre-war) imparts a sense of inevitability, or determinism, that wouldn’t have made sense to people in the 1850s.
+7: The whole notion of naming a chapter or lecture on the 1850s “the coming of the Civil War” or antebellum (Latin for pre-war) imparts a sense of inevitability, or determinism, that wouldn’t have made sense to people in the 1850s.
 They didn’t think of themselves as hurtling toward war.
-The antebellum or “coming of the war” ideas are accurate enough from a historical sense, but just remember they wouldn’t have made sense to many people living through the 1850s (some were accurately predicting war).
+The antebellum or “coming of the war” ideas are accurate enough in retrospect, but just remember they wouldn’t have made sense to many people living through the 1850s (in that case, some were accurately predicting war, but they were just guessing right).

 27. Shoe-Horning or Retrofitting (related to Prophecy)